duckduckgo/duckduckgo-help-pages/_docs/mobile/android.md

 ---
-title: How to get the DuckDuckGo app on Android
+title: How To Get the DuckDuckGo App on Android
-nav_title: Get the DuckDuckGo app on Android
+nav_title: Get the DuckDuckGo App on Android
 description: The free private browser from DuckDuckGo.
 Get seamless protection while you search and browse, plus access to tracking protection for emails you receive.
 category: How To Get DuckDuckGo
 order: 200